JonathanYates/report-ticker-react/README.md

 2. 'mongod' to start local Mongo database.

-3. cd server directory, 'node create-db.js' to create database of reports (once only).
+3. cd to server directory, 'node create-db.js' to create database of reports (once only).

 4. 'tsc' to compile server Typescript.